grammyjs/website/site/docs/plugins/runner.md

 grammY runner provides you with middleware that can send updates to bot workers.
 The bot workers can then receive this update and handle it.
 This way, the central bot only has to concern itself with pulling in and distributing updates among the bot workers it orchestrates.
-The actual update handling (filtering messages, sending replies, etc) is performed by the bot workers.
+The actual update handling (filtering messages, sending replies, etc.) is performed by the bot workers.

 Let's now see how this can be used.